What happens if I make a refugee claim from inside Canada?

 If you don't have a legal representative, it's important to get legal help.

-If you're already inside Canada and you want to make a refugee claim, you should do it as soon as possible.
-If you wait too long before you make your claim, it might seem like you're not really afraid to return to your country.
-In your claim, you should explain any delay in leaving your country and any delay in making a claim in Canada.
+Because you're already inside Canada, it's important to make your refugee claim as soon as possible.
+If you wait too long, it might seem like you're not really afraid to return to your country.

-If you're eligible to make a claim, the officer sends your claim to the Refugee Board for a hearing to decide if you're a Convention Refugee or a .
+If you're eligible to make a claim, the officer sends your claim to the Refugee Board.
+In some cases, a refugee claim can be decided without a hearing.
+Most often, you will have a hearing to decide if you're a Convention Refugee or a person in need of protection.

 Get legal help

 You should try to get legal advice.
-A lawyer can help you figure out if you're eligible to make a claim, fill out the forms, and prepare for your hearing.
+A lawyer can help you: